Counterfeit Pills. Real Consequences.

 Social Media

-Together, we created a campaign to educate the region about the dangers of counterfeit pills and the deception behind them.
-The result was a far-reaching public health initiative that reached over half a million people through billboards, transit ads, and social media — sparking community engagement and significantly boosting the organization’s online presence.
+The result was a high-impact public awareness initiative that reached over half a million people across billboards, transit, and social — driving major community engagement and award-winning visibility for the organization.

 INSIGHT & STRATEGY